aleksandarbatin/renault-t/README.md

 #gulp-sass - for compiling Sass into CSS.

+#gulp-pug - Pug (or ex Jade) preprocessor for HTML enable you ease control of HTML templates when you write lot of static code

 #gulp-plumber - prevent pipe breaking caused by errors from gulp plugins

 #gulp-uglufy - minifies all .js files.